 i.
 When we are willing to abandon the question of right and wrong, and when our only concern is what works, we agree with the modern idea of pragmatism, as many in the church do today.

-i.
+ii.
 The worst aspect of this all is they seem to regard the blessing as magical, as something detached from God’s wisdom and will.
-But the most Isaac could do is recognize God’s call and blessing on Jacob.
+But in giving the blessing, the most Isaac could do was to recognize God’s call and blessing on Jacob.
 Only God could truly bestow the blessing.
 Esau could receive the blessing from Isaac a hundred times, but it only mattered if God in heaven honored it.

-B. Jacob receives the blessing Isaac intended for Esau.
+B. Jacob receives the blessing that Isaac intended for Esau.

 1. (18-27a) Jacob lies to his father, pretending to be Esau.

 b.
-Because the Lord your God brought it to me: Jacob, the scoundrel, did not hesitate to bring in God as a party to his deception.
+Because the LORD your God brought it to me: Jacob, the scoundrel, did not hesitate to give credit to God as part of his deception.

 i.
-Jacob could do this because his only concern is for what worked.
-Since he (rightly) knew God that wanted him to have the birthright, he justified any lie or sin he committed in the pursuit of the birthright and told himself that it was a stand for righteousness.
+Jacob could do this, because his only concern was for what worked.
+Since he (rightly) knew that God wanted him to have the birthright, he justified any lie or other sin he committed in the pursuit of the birthright.
+He likely did so telling himself that it was all for a righteous cause.

 ii.
 Jacob probably used the promise and calling of God as an excuse for sin; he justified it to himself by saying his sinful conduct acted towards the fulfillment of the promise of God.